-Curator tours, Tuesdays and Thursdays, 11 a.m. and 2:30 p.m.
-Cell phone audio tour now available
+Curator Tours Tuesdays and Thursdays, 11 a.m. and 2:30 p.m.

-This exhibition features the restored Daffodil Terrace and more than 200 objects from important rooms at Tiffany's grand country estate on Long Island.
+This exhibition on Tiffany's grand country estate on Long Island features the restored Daffodil Terrace and more than 200 objects from important rooms.
 The installation presents two dozen leaded-glass windows, as well as lamps, art glass, and furnishings in galleries that suggest their context in Tiffany's original design for the mansion.

-The following are free public events scheduled for the upcoming year, organized by season.
-All events are at the Museum unless otherwise noted:
+The following are free public events scheduled for the upcoming year, organized by season: